Squirrel-Lord/BattlePets/README.md

 I implemented it with the help of Alex Ahlrichs, Jared Hollenerger, Zexin Liu, and Lincoln Schroeder for a class titled Object-Oriented Analysis and Design.

-Each player possesses a pet that does battle with opposing players' pets.
+Each player has a pet that does battle with opposing players' pets.
 At the start of the game, players choose their pet's type and specify game settings.

 Gameplay consists of a battle.
 A battle consists of one or more fights, which consists